bgianfo/bgianfo.github.io/_drafts/2014-12-1-learning-elixar.md

 ##Intro##
-Elixir has been on my radar for a year or so now, but I haven't had a chance to take a look.
+Elixir has been on my radar for about a year now, however despite my best effort I haven't had a chance to take a thorough look yet.
-So I decided to sit down and try to hack out some code to see what it's like.
+I decided i've been waiting long enough, I just need to sit down and try to hack out some code.
 If you haven't looked into the language yet it appears [very cool on paper][wiki-source]:

 > Elixir is a functional, concurrent, general-purpose programming language built atop the